• Skip to primary navigation

 • Homemade Crunch Bars

-• Five-Ingredient Healthy Homemade Nutella
+• Five-Ingredient Luscious Homemade Nutella

 • This is a closeup of a twix bar with three layers: shortbread, caramel, and chocolate.
 The bar is leaning against the other bars.
 The bars sit on a white/beige surface.